3 minute read

 How a semantic layer improves your data practices

-A semantic layer can help organize your company’s data so that it’s easy to find, share, use, and update.
+A semantic layer can help organise your company’s data so that it’s easy to find, share, use, and update.

 Example: Better data analysis for your enterprise